 We have assessed the methodology of identifying significant increase in credit risk.
 As part of our audit of the methodology, we tested the model design and model implementation.
-We also performed benchmarking and sensitivity analysis. sensitivities, a detailed IFRS 9 compliance checklist review and a recalculation of the key components such as PD, LGD, EAD and final ECL.
+We also performed benchmarking and sensitivity analysis.

 Controls

 We have evaluated the design and implementation and tested the operating effectiveness of the key controls operating across the Group in relation to credit processes (including underwriting, monitoring, collections and provisioning).
 This also included: